-With 200 students studying at undergraduate and postgraduate level, Italian at Edinburgh is a popular choice, in many guises and degree combinations.
+With over 300 students studying at undergraduate and postgraduate level, Italian at Edinburgh is a popular choice, in many guises and degree combinations.
 These include Business studies, Classics, English and Scottish Literature, European History, European Union Studies, History, History of Art, Linguistics, Philosophy, Politics, Social Policy, as well as any of the Modern European Languages taught in the Edinburgh curriculum.

 At Edinburgh Italian can studied at all levels, from beginners to advanced, both as a single and joint honours subject, or as an outside subject in the sub-honours years, for either full or half course credits.
 There are no subject specific qualification requirements to join us.